 Our curriculum specialists will also provide teachers with a virtual professional development training session and ready-to-use classroom resources to support continued student discussion and understanding of pressing issues.

-Each school will be combined other schools nationwide for their one-hour discussion sessions.
+Each school will be combined other schools nationwide for their discussion sessions.

 For questions about scholarship opportunities, or if your school/group is interested in customizing dates for an entire grade, a course, or a specific group such as student government or a club, please email email@example.com.

 Participation in a Close Up program requires parent or guardian approval for any participants under 18 years of age.

 Over 93% of students said Close Up’s virtual programs…